MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/intro.md

 ![A screenshot of the edited "Intro to Procedural Animations" page](./img/procedural-animations-edited.png)

 2. I restructured paragraphs and made them easier to understand.
 In the image below, the **Node Type** was added as a summary in the middle of a list.
-I moved it below the list and brough it out as a separate heading instead of a collapsible summary that readers can easily overlook.
+I moved it below the list and brought it out as a separate heading instead of a collapsible summary that readers can easily overlook.
 **Example improvement:**
 - **Previous**:
 ![A screenshot of the "How to Create a Node Graph" page from PixiEditor](./img/nodes-actual.png)